-On Monday morning police were called to the hotel on Park Lane in London where O'Riordan was pronounced dead at the scene.
+On Monday, January 15, 2018, police were called to a hotel on Park Lane in London where O'Riordan was pronounced dead at the scene.

-Her death was confirmed by a publicist in a short statement: "Irish and international singer Dolores O’Riordan has died suddenly in London today.
+Her death was confirmed by a publicist in a statement shortly afterward: "Irish and international singer Dolores O’Riordan has died suddenly in London today.
 She was 46 years old.
 The lead singer with the Irish band The Cranberries, was in London for a short recording session.
 No further details are available at this time.

 "Family members are devastated to hear the breaking news and have requested privacy at this very difficult time."